dityudha/django-rest-api/README.md

 Go to django-rest-api directory and run this command:<br/>
 python -m venv (virtual env name)

-Go to the env directory, and run this command "env\Scripts\activate".<br/>
+Go to the backend directory, and run this command "env\Scripts\activate".<br/>
 After running this command, you should see the name of the virtual environment enclosed in brackets.

 ### Install Library